Information on Elevation data for the National Map.

-The NED Point Query Service uses the National Elevation Dataset (NED) 1/3 arc-second data from the U.S. Geological Survey (USGS) as its source.
+The NED Point Query Service uses the National Elevation Dataset (NED) 1/3 arc-second layer from the U.S. Geological Survey (USGS) as its source.

-All NED data are in the public domain and may be used without restriction.
-We do request that proper credit be given when used for redistribution, resale, presentation or publication.
+All elevation data from the 3D Elevation Program are in the public domain and may be used without restriction.

 Yes.
 To maintain consistency, the NED data distributed from USGS are only produced on NAD83 with a geographic coordinate system.
 Users can project the NED data to a different datum or projection using most GIS software after downloading the data.

 Does the USGS distribute source DEMs that have not been resampled from original product resolution and horizontal coordinate system?

 The USGS distributes source DEMs, received after March 2014, in their original project resolution (OPR) and horizontal coordinate system.

 Elevations are centered to each pixel in raster datasets, which are used by most GIS applications.

 There are frequently multiple sources of elevation data that cover a given location.
 Preference is given to that which is the most detailed and up-to-date, unless there are overriding quality concerns.